deanna-stover/coursesCNU/2020/engl350fall2020/blog-posts.md

 _____

-# Coding

-In this blog, you'll write **500-750 words** explaining the process of coding our text and reflecting on the final outcome.
-This can be about the difficulties you faced or something interesting you found in the reading.
-You'll also explain any coding decisions you made.

-Include ***at least* two images**, one of which shows your TEI on paper and one of which shows your computer code.

-_____

 # Review

 Based on the reviews you read in preparation, write a review of a digital project you found.
 Remember that you can be critical and still polite or appreciative but still evaluative.
 This blog should be **500-750 words**.